 With his help, the second week in February was set aside for this purpose.
 It was designed to coincide with the birthdays of Abraham Lincoln and abolitionist Frederick Douglass.

 Decades later in 1976, the celebration was extended to a month, and themes were created each year.
-In 2019 the focus is on black migrations.
-This coincides with the commemoration of the 400th year since Africans arrived at the Jamestown settlement after they were forced from their homes in present-day Angola.
+In 2020 the focus is on voting rights for African Americans – marking the anniversaries of the passing of the 15th and 19th amendments.
+In 2019 the focus was on black migrations.
+That coincided with the commemoration of the 400th year since Africans arrived at the Jamestown settlement after they were forced from their homes in present-day Angola.

 Black History Month provides many cocurricular opportunities to use music to teach students about the struggle for freedom and civil rights and the important role prominent African Americans have played in history.
 Composer Horace Scruggs, who has written and arranged several compositions based on history, said such pieces also give musical lessons.

 “The preservation of what I call the ‘musical artifacts’ of African American music must be considered,” Scruggs said.
 “These include polyrhythms, blue notes, smears, scoops, glissandos, riffs, call and response, and improvised elements that are common in African American music.”

 Here are some compositions that teach students about history and our musical past:

 Songs of the Underground Railroad

 The Underground Railroad operated from the late 1700s until about 1863 when the Civil War was still being waged.
 It included a network of homes, churches, and schoolhouses where fugitive slaves could hide while they sought freedom.
 Over time, there were many routes, including some that extended into Canada.

 A number of spiritual songs were used to inspire slaves and possibly conveyed hidden messages in them.
 These include: